Doctors' plot: Arrests

 Abakumov was arrested and tortured soon after being dismissed as head of the MGB.
 He was charged with being a sympathizer and protector of the criminal Jewish underground.
-This arrest was followed by the arrests of many agents who worked for him in the central apparatus of the MGB, including most Jews.
+This arrest was followed by the arrests of many agents who worked for him in the central apparatus of the MGB.

 The killer doctors case was revived in 1952 when the letter from cardiologist Lydia Timashuk was dug up from the archives.
 In 1948, Timashuk wrote a letter to the head of Stalin's security, General Nikolai Vlasik, explaining that Zhdanov suffered a heart attack, but the Kremlin doctors who treated him missed it and prescribed the wrong treatment for him.
 Zhdanov soon died and the doctors covered up their mistake.
 The letter, however, was originally ignored.
 In 1953, Timashuk was awarded the Order of Lenin (later revoked) "for the assistance in unmasking killer doctors", and for a long time Timashuk had an unjust stigma of the instigator of this persecution of doctors after Khrushchev in his "Secret Speech" mentioned her in this respect.

-The Kremlin doctors involved in the cover up were to be arrested, but they were all Russian.
-To portray the conspiracy as Zionist, Ryumin and Semyon Ignatyev, who had succeeded Abakumov as head of the MGB, had the Jewish doctors Etinger supposedly specified also added to the arrest list; many of them, like Miron Vovsi, had been consulted by the Kremlin's medical department.
 The arrests started in September 1952.
 Vlasik was fired as head of Stalin's security and eventually also arrested for ignoring the Timashuk letter.

-Initially, 37 were arrested.
+Initially, 37 people were arrested including 17 Jews.
 Under torture, prisoners seized in the investigation of the alleged plot were compelled to produce evidence against themselves and their associates.

-Stalin harangued Ignatyev and accused the MGB of incompetence.
+Stalin accused the MGB of incompetence.
 He demanded that the interrogations of doctors already under arrest be accelerated.
 Stalin complained that there was no clear picture of the Zionist conspiracy and no solid evidence that specifically the Jewish doctors were guilty.

-Newly opened KGB archives provide evidence that Stalin forwarded the collected interrogation materials to Malenkov, Khrushchev and other "potential victims of Doctors' plot".
+KGB archives provide evidence that Stalin forwarded the collected interrogation materials to Malenkov, Khrushchev and other "potential victims of the doctors' plot".